vespa-engine/blog/_posts/2023-06-23-vespa-at-berlin-buzzwords-2023.md

 combined with [Vespa's embedding inference capabilities](https://blog.vespa.ai/enhancing-vespas-embedding-management-capabilities/).

 We also recommend a talk on how the otto.de team migrated their infrastructure for powering search suggestions.
-They present their iterations moving from Elasticsearch to a simple python solution and in the end to vespa in [How we built the autosuggest infrastructure for otto.de](https://www.youtube.com/watch?v=hZ9sCxj5fEk).
+They present their iterations moving from Elasticsearch to a simple python solution and in the end to Vespa in [How we built the autosuggest infrastructure for otto.de](https://www.youtube.com/watch?v=hZ9sCxj5fEk).

 ## Learning to hybrid search